 - How to Stop Someone From Using Your Address

 Is It Illegal for Someone to Use Your Address?

 It may not explicitly be illegal for someone to use your address or if you use someone else’s address as your own, but the reason for doing so may be considered fraud:

 “Fraud is deliberately deceiving someone else with the intent of causing damage.
 This damage need not be physical damage, in fact, it is often financial.
 There are many different types of fraud, for example bankruptcy fraud, credit card fraud, and health care fraud.
 The precise legal definition of fraud varies by jurisdiction and by the specific fraud offense.”

 If someone else uses your address and causes some damage — such as evading certain taxes or benefiting from a better public school district — he or she may be committing fraud, depending on how the criminal laws in your jurisdiction are written.
 In Wisconsin, for example, the state specifically defines mail fraud.
 In federal law, there’s an entire chapter of criminal law on fraud and false statements.

-If someone is using your mailing address because they need to provide residency, this article shows them which documents they can use to prove their address quickly and without utility bills.
+If someone is using your mailing address because they need to provide residency, our related article details which documents they can use to prove their address quickly and without utility bills.

 Legal Ramifications of Using a False Address

 There is federal- and state-level legislation against the intentional misrepresentation of physical address, which would apply to using someone else’s address or letting someone else use yours.
 According to U.S. Code Title 18, Chapter 63, Section 1342, using a fictitious or false name or address for any fraudulent intent or scheme can lead to fines and up to five years in jail.